 - Extra virgin olive oil

-- In a saucepan, put the pineapple and mango chunks, extra virgin olive oil, wine & vinegar.
-Bring to a boil and for 2 minutes after boiling.
+- Over medium heat, in a saucepan, put the pineapple and mangoes, extra virgin olive oil, wine and vinegar.
+Bring to a boil then simmer for 2 minutes.
 Turn off the fire and let it cool.

-- Take away excess liquid from the fruits lightly and mix them with the chicken.
+- Drain the excess liquid from the fruits lightly then mix them with the chicken.

-- Drizzle with extra virgin olive oil, lemon juice, Tabasco, salt & pepper.
-Sprinkle with chopped parsley.
+- Drizzle with extra virgin olive oil, lemon juice, chili sauce, salt and pepper.

 - Serve on a bed of lettuce.